-If you have been assaulted or injured on someone else’s property due to inadequate security, call us at (949) 752-7474 to schedule a free consultation.
+If you have been assaulted or injured on someone else’s property due to inadequate security in Costa Mesa, call us at (949) 752-7474 to schedule a free consultation.
 We can tell you if you have a negligent security premises liability case and what damages you may be entitled to claim.

 So, go on - call (888) 752-7474, or send over our free case